javiserna/vsini/README.md

 Please cite:
 [![DOI:10.3847/1538-4357/AC300A](https://badgen.net/badge/DOI/10.3847/1538-4357/AC300A/blue/blue)](https://doi.org/10.3847/1538-4357/AC300A)

-This is a semi-automatic tool designed to estimate the rotational velocity (vsini), using spectral lines of high resolution spectra.
-The code were developed in Python 3.7 and the GUI in Qt 5.
+This is a semi-automatic tool designed to estimate the rotational velocity (vsini), using spectral lines of high-resolution spectra.
+The code was developed in Python 3.7 and the GUI in Qt 5.

 [Overview](https://docs.google.com/presentation/d/1Cp8NaBN0EEg1mPtAIRAs3g8YdRQxtVRPUWPVnEFa0lI/edit?usp=sharing).

 ### TO DO
-- Add a new column with the relative error in to Fourier.out
+- Add a new column with the relative error into Fourier.out
-- Pop up notifying error in line fitting.
-Suggest to choose other line or report as a not detection lines.
+- Pop-up notifying error in line fitting.
+Suggest choosing another line or report as a non-detection line.

 ### Features!

-  - Gausian Fitting is done for the spectral line of interest (Automatic selection of the center and width of the line).
+  - Gaussian Fitting is done for the spectral line of interest (Automatic selection of the center and width of the line).

   - Automatic saving at the event file "Fourier.out".
-The output file contains: (1) The name of the input file, (2) date, (3) time, (4) line midwave, (5) line width, (6) Spectral resolution, (7) Limb-Darkening coefficient, (8) vsini in km/s, (9) vsini uncertainty in km/s.
+The output file contains (1) The name of the input file, (2) date, (3) time, (4) line mid-wave, (5) line width, (6) Spectral resolution, (7) Limb-Darkening coefficient, (8) vsini in km/s, (9) vsini uncertainty in km/s.
-  - Plot the histrogram of vsini measures.
+  - Plot the histogram of vsini measures.

 ### Requirements and Dependencies

-This tool is compatible with Python>2.7 on Linux, Mac y Windows.
+This tool is compatible with Python>2.7 on Linux, Mac, and Windows.
 Some packages are necessary for their proper operation.

 * git
 * Pandas